WHAT YOU DO AFTER A CAR ACCIDENT IS JUST AS IMPORTANT AS WHAT YOU DO NOT DO

 What to Do After an Accident

-- Identify everyone: You need to know the identifying and insurance information of everyone involved in the accident, passengers included.
+You need to know the identifying and insurance information of everyone involved in the accident, passengers included.
 However, if someone stops to help or says that they saw your accident, then you should ask them to provide their contact information, too.
 Eyewitness testimonies can be valuable pieces of evidence to prove liability when more tangible evidence is unavailable.

-- Take pictures and videos: Speaking of tangible pieces of evidence, use your smartphone to snap pictures and record video footage of the crash scene.
+Speaking of tangible pieces of evidence, use your smartphone to snap pictures and record video footage of the crash scene.
 You will want comprehensive angles of damage to vehicles and injuries.
 The area around the crash can also paint a clear picture of liability.
 For example, traffic patterns or road signs in the area should be documented, as well as the weather and lighting conditions.

-- Call an attorney: There is a high chance that the other driver is going to blame you for the accident regardless of any evidence of liability that might be available.
+There is a high chance that the other driver is going to blame you for the accident regardless of any evidence of liability that might be available.
 To make certain you can protect yourself from false accusations and/or prove confidently that you deserve full compensation for your injuries, working with a car accident lawyer is a great first step.
 The sooner you can get an attorney on your side, the better they can build your claim and represent you.

 What NOT to Do After an Accident

-- Do not flee the scene: No matter what happens, you must remain at the scene of an accident until all parties have been identified and insurance information has been exchanged.
+No matter what happens, you must remain at the scene of an accident until all parties have been identified and insurance information has been exchanged.
 If the police arrive at the scene, then you will be expected to stay until they approve of your departure.
 Leaving an accident early and before you are identified by others is a crime in all 50 states.

-- Do not apologize: You might want to apologize to other people involved in the accident due to your friendly disposition.
+After a Buffalo car accident, you might want to apologize to other people involved in the accident due to your friendly disposition.
 For now, you will have to tuck that friendliness away and do as little talking as possible, which means never apologizing or saying you are sorry.
 Insurance companies love to twist a simple apology into an admission of guilt, possibly increasing your liability.

-- Do not talk to opposing insurers: At some point soon, your insurance company will need to know about your accident.
+At some point soon, your insurance company will need to know about your accident.
 But at no point are you obligated to talk to representatives from opposing insurance companies.
 They can get all the information they need from your insurance provider or your attorney.
 Do not talk to opposing insurers.
 If you do answer the phone and they want to talk, then ask if the conversation will be recorded and seen as official.
 If the answer is yes, then instruct them that they will be hearing from your attorney soon and hang up.

 At Richmond Vona, LLC, we understand what you are going through, and we are committed to helping you navigate the recovery process.
 Our attorneys know the system and how to overcome the many challenges you may face.
 Over the years, we have secured hundreds of millions of dollars for our clients; find out how we can help you, too.
 With an office located in Buffalo, we represent clients throughout Western New York.
 There are no fees unless/until we win your case.